syracuseio/syracuse.io/content/code-of-conduct.md

 title: Code of Conduct
 ---

-### What is expected of me as a member of the Syracuse.io community
+### What is expected of me as a member of the Syracuse development community?

-Basically just be nice, treat others how you would like to be treated, and don't be an garbage human being.
+Basically just be nice. treat others how you would like to be treated, and don't be a bad human being.

 ### Code of Conduct

-Syracuse.io community a harassment free space.
+[Syracuse.io](http://syracuse.io) community a harassment free space.
 We do not tolerate harassment of any kind.

 Harassment includes: